PaulSnow/DXC--hush-lightwalletd/README.md

     location / {
         # Replace localhost:9067 with the address and port of your gRPC server if using a custom port
+        # Hush Smart Chains should use a different port than 9067 so it doesn't conflict with HUSH lightwalletd
     	grpc_pass grpc://your_host.net:9067;
     }
 }